danian95/InstrumentWiki/instruments/AgilentAA/GraphiteFurnace.md

 Click "Optomize" on the left panel of the window and you can adjust the lamp and the autosampler through this manner.

 2. Pull up the light intensity monitor on the AligentAA software to reach the maximum intensity possible to reaach the sample
 	a.
+The light source can be adjusted by opening the right most compartment and repositioning the lamp until a maximum intensity is registered.
+ 	b.
 To move the compartment deeper in into the instrument or out away from the back of the instrument turn the outer knob.
-	b.
-To move the compartment up or down in the space turn the littler knob that sticks out of the knob as a whole.
+	c.
+To move the compartment up or down in the space turn the little knob that sticks out of the knob as a whole.

 **NOTE** - You may press the rescale button to rescale the intensity to 1 if the intesity is over the value of 1. ![screenshot_(1).png](/chem322/figures/screenshot_(1).png)